btihen/btihen_dev/content/home/publications.md

 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: collection
+# active: false        # Activate this widget? true/false

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 90
+weight: 70

-title: Recent Publications
+title: Publications
 subtitle: ''

 content: